 Six of Pakistan’s top 10 health researchers are AKU faculty, according to an analysis by the Pakistan Council for Science and Technology.

 AKU also operates four women’s and children’s hospitals with a total of more than 200 beds, as well as over 290 outreach medical centres in 120 cities across the country.
-In 2019, the University health system treated more than 1.5 million patients.
+The University health system treats more than 1.5 million patients annually.

 AKU’s Patient Welfare Programme enables low-income patients to obtain care at AKU’s hospitals and outreach centres.
 To date, it has provided 5.4 million patients with reduced-cost care worth US$ 210 million.